SleipnirGroup/Choreo/beta-7-post.md

 # Choreo Changes
 * Files written by Choreo now end with a newline, as required by formatters like wpiformat.
-* Fixed a bug with control interval guessing between two translation waypoints
+* Fixed a bug with control interval guessing between two translation waypoints.
 * Added wheel coefficient of friction as a robot configuration option.
 This helps constrain robot acceleration.
 * Reimplemented expression input boxes to fix bugs with undo histories
 * Expression input and non-expression numerical input boxes no longer select all the contents when being edited.